If you are reading this to a child, it is possible to skip the frame part of the story and begin the reading with Marley knocking on Mr. Toad’s door.

 “Marley!
 Splendid!
 We’ve been ever so looking forward to your visit.” said Toad.
 “We’re almost ready.
 Please do come in.”

-Marley followed Toad into the front parlor where Ratty, Mole, and Badger all greeted her like a good friend they hadn’t seen in a month of Sundays.
+Marley followed Toad into the front parlor where Ratty, Mole, and Badger all greeted her like a good friend they hadn’t seen in a good long while.
 Ratty held a picnic basket in his hands, and Mole and Badger carried folding chairs made of wood and brightly colored canvas.
 Toad handed Marley a chair.
 “Here you go, here’s a comfy chair for you.”

 “Thank you,” said Marley.

-“Now,” said Toad, “you did tell your mother, father you were dropping by?”
+“Now,” said Toad, “you did tell your mother and father you were dropping by?”

 “No,” said Marley a little crossly.
 “I’m mad at them because they wouldn’t let me go back to Storybook Land again and so I sneaked away and got on the Canal Boats all by myself but when I got off, they weren’t there to find me and there were too many strangers everywhere and… and…”